Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Derivation of the Main Theorems of Universal Error-Correction Capability

-By applying the above approach \cite[Section III]{Silva2009a} to the secure network coding over the coherent network coding system in \Sect{sect:coherent}, this subsection derives the universal error correction capability of the nested coset coding scheme with $\c_1,\c_2$ for given $A$, in terms of the RGRW.
+By applying the above approach \cite[Section III]{Silva2009a} to the secure network coding over the coherent network coding system in \Sect{sect:coherent}, this subsection derives \Thm{thm:errorcorrectioncap}, \ie the universal error correction capability of the nested coset coding scheme with $\c_1,\c_2$ for given $A$, expressed in terms of the first RGRW.

 Recall that the received packets $Y$ are given by $Y^{\rm T}=AX^{\rm T}+DZ^{\rm T}$ in the setup of \Sect{sect:nestedcoding}, and that $X\in\F_{q^m}^n$ is chosen from a set $\mathcal{X}_S \in \mathcal{P}_{\mathcal{S}}$ corresponding to $S \in \mathcal{S}$ by a certain coding scheme defined in \Def{def:generalcoding}.
 Note that we do not restrict the coding scheme to the nested coset coding scheme here.
 From now on, we write $\mathcal{X}\triangleq\mathcal{X}_S$ for the sake of simplicity.
 Suppose that the transfer matrix $A$ is known to the sink node as in \Sect{sect:coherent}.
 Here, we define the discrepancy function between $\mathcal{X}$ and $Y$ for given $A$ by